xcart/xcart-docs/_pages/kb_en/general_setup/setting_up_seo-friendly_urls.md

 ## Setting up Apache

-You need to enable Apache's module [mod_rewrite](http://httpd.apache.org/docs/current/mod/mod_rewrite.html) and it will enable the **Enable clean URLs** button in the **Environment** section described above.
-Typically, you should edit the **httpd.conf** file of your Apache and replace there the following line:
+You need to enable Apache's module [mod_rewrite](http://httpd.apache.org/docs/current/mod/mod_rewrite.html).

+Typically, you should edit the **httpd.conf** file of your Apache and replace the following line in it:

 ```php
 #LoadModule rewrite_module modules/mod_rewrite.so